Basic insurance and Enhanced Care

 Extended Third Party Liability coverage, an optional Autoplan product.

-This coverage is free to add to your policy (as long as an unlisted driver hasn't caused a crash in your car).
+car.
+As long as no unlisted driver has caused a crash in your car, UDP is free.
 Talk to your Autoplan broker or find out more about

 Unlisted Driver Protection.